runtpacket/Struggle-Bus-Labs/README.md

 Frame Black.
 Primary printed parts color is black with KVP Galaxy Blue and Polymaker blue accents.
 I am using vinyal flat cap (blue and black) as rail fillers/cable covers.

 X and Y upgraded to West 3d Bererker's.
 Z rails are formbot vivedino's.
+Lubed the rails with EP2.
+So far I have used 1/4 of the syringe.
+Lots left for maitenance.

 # Printer Display
 [BTT LCD12864](https://www.printables.com/model/351939-voron-24-lcd-display-mod)